Global Rare Disease Awarenes

 I went to my PCP (primary care physician) who informed me of the shortage of Neurologists in our area with a very long waiting list for available appointments.

 This whole process took weeks with insurance denials trying to get pre-authorization to get outside my insurance network.
-Referrals were not processed through to Mayo Neurology Clinic or my insurance.
+Referrals were not processing on through to Mayo Neurology Clinic or my insurance.
 The system was failing me.
 I appealed, repealed, and also did a fast re-appeal to my insurance.
 While referrals were falling short in delivering.
 I was advised to send the referrals myself.
 And also ask my PCP to write a letter to my insurance company explaining my need for a Movement Disorder Neurologist.
 I faxed the PCP referral and also faxed a personal letter to one of the Mayo research team leaders of Orthostatic Tremor.
 Finally, the timing all came together.
+Rare disease proved to be a difficult lesson in advocacy.

 I had an incredibly compassionate caring insurance case manager who coached me and assisted my passage to Mayo Clinic and even advocated with each of the neurological rule-out tests in need of insurance pre-authorizations.
 To diagnose a rare disorder takes a lot of ruling out other factors.
 The main confirming OT test is a standing EMG, that was the test I was anticipating.
 I completed tests in April and then returned In May for a conclusive diagnosis.